mlin2/InstrumentationServer/README.md

 This will generate all the model classes and endpoint interfaces defined in InstrumentationServer/raml/iaas.raml mvn raml:generate

-This will run the server
+This command will run the server with the configuration specified in the config file. mvn exec:java
-mvn exec:java

-happy coding!
 ```

-To run it, import as maven project in IntelliJ IDEA.
-Then run the main method in Main.java